Toby Harris, Baron Harris of Haringey: Reviews and inquiry reports

 In 2016, Sadiq Khan as newly elected Mayor of London commissioned Harris to conduct an independent review into London's Preparedness to Respond to a Major Terrorist Incident.
-Most of the recommendations of his review were accepted, although not all had been implemented by the time of the terrorist attacks in London in the spring of 2017.
+Most of the recommendations of his review were accepted, although not all had been implemented by the time of the terrorist attacks in London in 2017.

 Charitable activities

 Harris also chaired the Freedom Charity, which educates young people about forced marriage and intervenes to prevent girls being forced to marry against their will, from 2009 to 2014.

 Harris chaired the Wembley National Stadium Trust from 1995 until 2018.
-The Trust successfully led the bid for lottery funding to enable the national stadium to be rebuilt at Wembleyand once the new stadium had reopened distributes 1% of the Stadium's turnover to support community sports activities.
+The Trust successfully led the bid for lottery funding to enable the national stadium to be rebuilt at Wembley and once the new stadium had reopened it began to distribute 1% of the Stadium's annual turnover to support community sports activities.

 He was also at various times a Trustee of the Safer London Foundation, the Evening Standard Blitz Memorial Trust, the Help for Health Trust and Bilimankhwe Arts.

 He is a Director of the not-for-profit Cyber Security Challenge.

 Since January 2019, he has been Chair of the Fundraising Regulator.